 This post may contain affiliate links.
 Please read our disclosure policy.

-Craving a delicious yet simple treat just for yourself?
-Look no further than this single serving Chocolate Chip Muffin Recipe.
-This isn’t your average muffin—imagine a big, bakery-style creation that’s rich, buttery, and filled with luscious chocolate chips.
-Perfect for breakfast or a quick snack, this muffin is quick to make, requires minimal ingredients, and is tailored for one or two people.
-The balance of flavors is impeccable; while filled with chocolate chips, the muffin itself isn’t overwhelmingly sweet.
+Craving a delicious and simple treat just for yourself?
+Try this single serving Chocolate Chip Muffin recipe.
+It’s not your average muffin—think of a big, bakery-style delight that’s rich, buttery, and packed with chocolate chips.
+Perfect for breakfast or a quick snack, this muffin is easy to make, needs only a few ingredients, and is just right for one or two people.
+The flavors are perfectly balanced; it’s filled with chocolate chips without being overly sweet.

 Looking for more big, bakery-style muffin recipes?
-You’ve got to try our Maple Walnut Muffin, loaded Blueberry Muffin, and Apple Muffin!
+Try our Maple Walnut Muffin, loaded Blueberry Muffin, and Apple Muffin!

 Why You’ll Love This Chocolate Chip Muffin Recipe